MoonSuhyeon/MoonSuhyeon/README.md

 ### Hey, I'm Suhyeon Moon 👋

-I've built on both sides of two-sided marketplaces — balancing supply and demand, making information easy to find, driving conversions, and resolving post-transaction friction.
+I've built systems across two-sided marketplaces — balancing supply and demand, making information easier to find, driving conversions, and resolving post-transaction friction.

 The challenge is never just one side — it's the connection, often defined by the costs supply bears or the risks demand carries.